 This radiograph shows a dog with a seriously distended urinary bladder (UB).
 Its the large white area in the middle of the radiograph.
 The dark area to the left and slightly overlapping the front of the urinary bladder is the stomach (S) filled with food.

-We use the laser in some surgeries because it dramatically minimizes bleeding.
+We use the laser in bladder surgeries because it dramatically minimizes bleeding.
 The following movie shows a laser incision in a bladder, removal of many large calculi, removal of small calculi, flushing the bladder to remove all of the small calculi, and the initial suturing of the bladder.
 Double click on it to play.

 Medical dissolution or surgical removal of the bladder stone is the first step in the process.
 The next, and just as important step, is the prevention of the stone’s recurrence.
 Some of these stones will require a diet change only, while others might require long term medication.
 Some breeds are predisposed to forming stones in spite of what we do to prevent them.
 Our doctors will set up a specific protocol for your pet based on the breed and type of stone removed.